 - American Bar Association

 - How to Get Your Social Media, Email and Text Evidence Admitted (and Keep Theirs Out), Establishing Authenticity & Satisfying the Best Evidence Rule: The Insurmountable Challenge, National Business Institute (Oct 2018)

-- Recent Developments in Louisiana Construction Law, (co-presented with Michael S. Blackwell) CMAA Gulf Coast Chapter (Jul 2018)
+- Recent Developments in Louisiana Construction Law, (co-presented) CMAA Gulf Coast Chapter (Jul 2018)